zigbee-alliance/distributed-compliance-ledger/docs/running-node-aws-terraform-ansible/deployment.md

 - When enabled runs a dedicated Prometheus server on Private Sentries VPC to collect Tendermint metrics from all DCL nodes
 - Collected metrics are written to AWS [AMP workspace](https://aws.amazon.com/prometheus/)

-### 2. Set DCL network chain id in ansible inventory
+### 2. Set DCL network chain ID in ansible inventory

 [`deployment/ansible/inventory/aws/group_vars/all.yaml`]